angelineshane/heartdisease/README.md

 # heartdisease
-This is one of my task during Studi Independen at Zenius
+This is one of my task during Studi Independen at Zenius in "Accelerated Machine Learning Program"